Usukhbrrrr/Usukhbrrrr/README.md

-# hey, i'm usukh 👋
+# hey there 👋

-just a college student who enjoys coding and building things.
+I'm Usukh, a college student studying data science.
+I enjoy coding and building small things that come to mind.
+If I get curious about something, I usually try to understand it deeply.

-currently studying data science, exploring software development and ai automation.
+Right now I'm exploring software development, machine learning, and AI automation.

-## what i'm learning

-- data science fundamentals
-- machine learning
-- distributed systems (hadoop / spark)
-- backend development

-## what i like
+I’m not trying to be an expert yet — just learning, improving, and building step by step.

+### A few things about me:
-- solving problems
+- I like solving problems quietly
+- I prefer simple and clean solutions
-- understanding how systems work
+- I enjoy understanding how systems actually work
-- building small tools that make life easier
-- improving a little every day
+- Still learning every day

-still learning. still building. 🚀
+Thanks for visiting :)